 The perfect mix for keto blondies

-Besides the ratio between dry and wet ingredients, I think it is important to find just the right doneness, just like with keto brownies and keto gooey cake.
-Since every oven tends to function a bit differently, no matter what the numbers say, I recommend baking for 15 minutes on the relatively high temperature the first time.
+Since every oven tends to function a bit differently, no matter what the numbers say, I recommend baking for 20 minutes the first time.
 Later, if you like the flavor of these keto blondies as much as we do, and want to make another batch, decide whether you want juicier or dryer outcome the next time.
 Shorten or lengthen the baking time accordingly.

 UPDATE, August 2018:

 The original version: Many of our users like the original recipe for keto blondies a lot.
 I now call it the PRIMAL KETO BLONDIES recipe.
 This version of blondies should have a little raise and cakey structure when baked.
 Do note that they are quite buttery.

 Yet, a few users commented about melted butter sitting at the bottom at the end of baking.
 I have tweaked this one just a tiny bit since the very original version in terms of flour/fat ratio and leavening agents used.

 I’ve also decided to tweak the original recipe a bit more and offer an alternative so that maybe some of you can decide whether you like it better: